On the arithmetic of polynomial semidomains: Preliminaries

 \subsection{Monoids and Factorizations}

 Throughout this paper, a \emph{monoid}\footnote{The standard definition of a monoid does not assume the cancellative and the commutative conditions.} is defined to be a semigroup with identity that is cancellative and commutative.
 As we are primarily interested in the multiplicative structure of certain semirings, unless otherwise specified we will use multiplicative notation for monoids.
 Let $M$ be a monoid with identity~$1$.
+A subsemigroup of $M$ is called a \emph{submonoid} if it contains $1$.
 We set $M^{\bullet} \coloneqq M \setminus \{1\}$, and we let $\mathcal{U}(M)$ denote the group of units (i.e., invertible elements) of~$M$.
 In addition, we let $M_{\red}$ denote the quotient $M/\mathcal{U}(M)$, which is also a monoid.
 The monoid $M$ is \emph{reduced} provided that $\mathcal{U}(M)$ is the trivial group, in which case we naturally identify $M_{\red}$ with $M$.
-The \emph{Grothendieck group} of~$M$, denoted here by $\mathcal{G}(M)$, is the abelian group (unique up to isomorphism) satisfying that any abelian group containing a homomorphic image of~$M$ also contains a homomorphic image of $\mathcal{G}(M)$.
-For a subset $S$ of $M$, we let $\langle S \rangle$ denote the smallest submonoid of $M$ containing $S$, and~$S$ is a \emph{generating set} of~$M$ provided that $M = \langle S \rangle$.
+The \emph{Grothendieck group} of~$M$ is an abelian group $\mathcal{G}(M)$ for which there exists a monoid homomorphism $\iota \colon M \to \mathcal{G}(M)$ satisfying the following universal property: for any monoid homomorphism $f \colon M \to G$, where $G$ is an abelian group, there exists a unique group homomorphism $g \colon \mathcal{G}(M) \to G$ such that $f = g \circ \iota$.
+The Grothendieck group of a monoid is unique up to isomorphism.
+For a subset $S$ of $M$, we let $\langle S \rangle$ denote the smallest submonoid of $M$ containing~$S$, and~$S$ is a \emph{generating set} of~$M$ provided that $M = \langle S \rangle$.